 California is a solar market leader largely due to innovative policies and programs fostered at state and local levels.
-Despite the many successes of the California solar market, there are portions of the market that still lack easy access to solar energy.
-Expanding solar PV adoption outside traditional commercial or single-family rooftop systems remained a challenge because renters or businesses in multi-tenant structures typically have no authority to install solar on their buildings.
+Despite the many successes of the California solar market, there are portions of the market that still lack easy access to solar energy, particularly renters and businesses in multi-tenant structures.
+These groups typically have no authority to install solar on their buildings, making it challenging to expand solar PV adoption beyond traditional commercial or single-family rooftop systems.

-California features one of the few VNEM tariffs in the country, which allows kilowatt hour credits from one solar system to be distributed to numerous utility accounts throughout the property based on a predetermined allocation arrangement.
-The VNEM tariff addresses one of the costliest barriers to installing solar PV systems by eliminating the need for a separate inverter for each meter in multi-metered buildings.
+California features one of the few VNEM tariffs in the country.
+This tariff allows kilowatt hour credits generated from one solar system to be distributed to numerous utility accounts throughout a property based on a predetermined allocation arrangement, allowing multifamily building tenants to capture the benefits of solar energy without roof space of their own.

-The VNEM tariff, initially developed through the California Solar Initiative’s Multifamily Affordable Solar Housing incentive program, was expanded from solely low-income buildings to general-market multi-tenant and multi-meter residential, commercial, and industrial properties.
-This expansion, however, came with additional site eligibility restrictions, a policy known in California as NEM-V. A lack of understanding and awareness among customers—combined with issues of utility transparency regarding site qualifications and historic utility consumption data—have prevented wider use of this tariff.
-While NEM-V may hold tremendous opportunity for California’s three million apartment buildings, only a small number of projects have been completed in the state.
+The VNEM tariff was initially developed through the California Solar Initiative’s Multifamily Affordable Solar Housing incentive program and was only available to the affordable housing sector.
+In 2012, the policy was expanded and became available to all multi-tenant and multi-metered buildings.
+This new expanded tariff, NEMV, applied to various building sectors, including residential, multifamily, commercial, and industrial multi-tenant properties.
+The uptake levels of the NEMV tariff were initially lackluster, possibly due to a lack of understanding and awareness among customers, an unclear value proposition to property owners, and issues of utility transparency on site qualifications.
+While NEMV held tremendous opportunity for California’s three million apartment buildings, only a small number of projects had been completed in the state.

-The Center for Sustainable Energy (CSE) set out to expand the awareness, effectiveness, and use of NEM-V in California and beyond.
-The project team engaged with solar contractors across California, regulators at the California Public Utility Commission, utility interconnection departments, and key customer segments—including commercial property management associations and multifamily property owners—to identify, catalog, and resolve the barriers to widespread VNEM adoption.
+The Center for Sustainable Energy (CSE) set out to expand the awareness, effectiveness, and use of NEMV in California and beyond.
+The project team engaged with solar contractors across California, regulators at the California Public Utility Commission, utility interconnection departments, and key customer segments—including commercial property management associations and multifamily property owners—to identify, catalog, and resolve the barriers to widespread NEMV adoption.

-As part of their work, CSE published two important research documents that can be leveraged by California and jurisdictions in other states to provide insight into the policy background and structure for the VNEM tariff, best practices in application, eligibility, regulatory considerations, and replicable tariff outreach models.
+As part of their work, CSE and a supporting project team, published two important research documents that can be leveraged by California and jurisdictions in other states to understand the policy background and structure for the VNEM tariff, best practices in application, eligibility, regulatory considerations, and replicable tariff outreach models.

 This report summarizes California’s Virtual Net Metering Tariff for general market multi-tenant units and provides an overview of VNM and community solar policies across the country.